 Many pet crematoriums have built large businesses by doing more than one pet in the chamber at a time, sometimes calling them individual, sometimes using other names like special or private.
 Apart from possibly not meeting your expectations the volatility of cremations means there can be no guarantee that mixing of remains will not occur.

 Some make collections once a week from the veterinary surgery and pets may be piled into the back of a van along with veterinary waste.
 Some crematoriums pile bodies into wheelie bins awaiting processing.
-Probably you will never know this has happened – if you don’t then the company is or was almost certainly in breach of the Consumer Protection from Unfair Trading Regulations – the only regulation that gives you some protection in the pet cremation sector.
+Probably you will never know this has happened – if you don’t then the company is or was almost certainly in breach of the Consumer Protection from Unfair Trading Regulations – the only regulation that give you some protection in the pet cremation sector.
 This regulation requires all services to be fully described, the customer to be aware of the service they are buying and to be able to have time to make an informed decision.
-Unfortunately, Trading Standards do not inspect pet crematoriums or those selling pet funeral services to ensure they are describing everything properly.
+Unfortunately Trading Standards do not inspect pet crematoriums or those selling pet funeral services to ensure they are describing everything properly.
 They will only act if a complaint is made.
 To be safe, if you do not see a detailed description of how your pet is handled and cremated then look elsewhere

 Your Pet’s Cremation at Chestnut Lodge Pet Crematorium